AP / IB / Other Credit

 General GuidelinesFor entering first-year Emory College students a combined total of 24 credit hours of the following types of credit may be granted:

-- IB, French Baccalaureate, A Level exams, and all other international exams credits
+- A-Level, French Baccalaureate and other international exams

-Beyond the 24 hour credit limit, Emory College will use the additional exams or courses to fulfill pre-requisites for placement into higher level courses.
+Beyond the 24 hour credit limit, Emory College may use the additional exams or courses to fulfill pre-requisites for placement into higher level courses.
+Students should only request this after consulting an academic advisor.
 No additional credit or waivers or General Education Requirements (GERs) will be given.
-Members of the admission staff, under the joint supervision of the dean of admission and the student academic affairs dean in the college, will evaluate college credit for entering students.
-Official AP and IB test scores and college transcripts may be submitted to the Office of Admission by July 15 in order to be evaluated for credit before freshmen orientation.
-Scores and transcripts must be received no later than the end of the first semester freshman year.
+Members of the admission staff, under the joint supervision of the dean of admission and the senior associate dean in Emory College, will evaluate college credit for entering students.
+Official AP and IB test scores and college transcripts must be submitted to the Office of Admission no later than August 1 in order to be evaluated for credit before freshmen orientation.
+Scores and transcripts must be received no later than the end of the first semester freshman year to be applied to a student's overall record.

 Advanced Placement CreditWe typically will award three semester hours of college credit for each score of four or five on examinations of the Advanced Placement (AP) Program of the College Entrance Examination Board.